mlogue55/GPOAnalyzer/Docs/Get-GPOZaurrPassword.md

 ---
-external help file: GPOZaurr-help.xml
+external help file: GPORev-help.xml
-Module Name: GPOZaurr
+Module Name: GPORev
 online version:
 schema: 2.0.0
 ---

-# Get-GPOZaurrPassword
+# Get-GPORevPassword

 ## SYNOPSIS
 Tries to find CPassword in Group Policies or given path and translate it to readable value